LaStepa/lastepa.github.io/_posts/2022-02-10-21st_century_dark_ages.md

 ---

 # 1. OUR DISSONANT HISTORICAL RHYME
-History does indeed rhyme, but as we sit at the start of the 21st century human civilization is quickly experiencing monumental changes which represent an inflection point that will determine what kind of brave new world our children will be born into.
+History does indeed rhyme[^1], but as we sit at the start of the 21st century human civilization is quickly experiencing monumental changes which represent an inflection point that will determine what kind of brave new world our children will be born into.
 While still rhyming with our past, we are composing a new historical musical genre that is vastly more complex, technical, degenerative, and dissonant than those of our ancestors.

 Intended for curious philosophers of all walks of life, in this text I argue that human civilization—for the first time now coalesced into a truly globalized, universal history—is slipping deeper into a novel type of scientific dark age characterized by significant and dangerous global economic, intellectual, and cultural decline.
 Led and bedazzled by un-elected techno-scientific experts, both our political leaders and the distracted masses they oversee have remained stubbornly unconscious of the development of this despotic technocracy, in great part due to misguided and narrow-sighted assessments of the sources of oppression we experience in contemporary life.